lezixb/Java-spring-boot-aws-api/README.md

-# Java-spring-boot-aws-api
+# REST with Java-spring-boot and AWS JDK
-Java Spring Boot Demo to expose AWS resources via API.
+Java Spring Boot Demo to perform HTTP RESTFUL operation on AWS S3 bucket.